Skip to content

 }

-async queryRules(action: string, resource: string): Promise<GuantrAnyRule[]> {
+async queryRules(action: string, resource: string): Promise<GuantrRule[]> {

-const rows = queryStmt.all(action, resource) as Array<{ action: string, resource: string, condition: string | null, effect: 'allow' | 'deny' }>;
+const rows = queryStmt.all(action, resource) as Array<{

-return rows.map(row => ({
+return rows.map((row) => ({

 ...row,

-condition: row.condition ?
-JSON.parse(row.condition) : null,
+matchCondition: row.matchCondition ?
+JSON.parse(row.matchCondition) : null,

 }));